2021 Crop Protection Network Impact

-Focused on infrastructural development to increase capacity for outreach.
+Focused on infrastructural development and policy review to increase capacity for outreach and collaborations.

 By the Numbers

-The CPN website had more than 117,000 unique page views.
-Approximately 75,000 publication downloads occurred.
+The CPN website had nearly 360,000 unique page views.
+Approximately 153,500 publication downloads or views occurred.

-The top 5 non-fungicide efficacy publications downloaded on the CPN website in 2020 were (in order):
+The top five non-fungicide efficacy publications downloaded on the CPN website in 2021 were (in order):

-More than 2,100 continuing education unit (CEU) exams were attempted, awarding about 850 CEUs to Certified Crop Advisers.
-More than 1,700 people passed quizzes, each worth 0.5 credits.
+More than 3,100 continuing education unit (CEU) exams were attempted, awarding over 1,300 CEUs to Certified Crop Advisers (not including CEUs earned by viewing ASA webinars).

-Since its inception, CPN has received input from 152 specialists from 34 U.S. states and Ontario, Canada.
+Since its inception, CPN has received input from 195 specialists from 34 U.S. states and Ontario and Quebec, Canada.